jjvanzon/Circular-Language-Spec/spec/object-resolution/overloading.md

 #### Out of the original Symbol documentation

 In J Code you could do overloading in which anything of the declaration can differ.
 If you use named arguments than you can do same parameter types.
-You can link to any symbol anyway, so it would be just a matter of what you see in text code.
+You can link to any symbol anyway, so it might be just a matter of what you see in text code.